 On the selling side, the Central Bank of Russia and the Central Bank of Jordan each sold 3 tons of gold.
 The National Bank of the Kyrgyz Republic sold 2 tons.

-Marissa Salim, senior research director at the WGC, said gold remains an important asset for central banks in the face of heightened geopolitical risks.
+Marissa Salim, Senior Head of Research at the WGC, said: “Gold remains an important asset for central banks in the face of rising geopolitical risks.
 Central banks continue to play a key role in global gold demand.

-“The shift from armed conflict to broader economic tensions has reinforced the trend of central banks net buying from 2022.
+“The shift from armed conflict to broader economic tensions has reinforced the trend of net buying by central banks from 2022.
 Many central banks have used temporary price declines as buying opportunities,” the expert analyzed.

 Regarding the gold market in the coming time, Salim said that gold prices will be supported by the increasing trend of de-globalization.
 The tariff threats of US President Donald Trump are pushing many emerging market countries to diversify their assets away from the US dollar.

-Recently, Mr. Trump has caused a global trade war after applying a 25% tariff on imported products from Mexico and Canada and an additional 10% tariff on imports from China.
+Recently, Mr. Trump has caused a global trade war after applying a 25% tariff on imported products from Mexico and Canada and an additional 10% tariff on imported goods from China.

 Towards $3,300/ounce